 Virginia Commonwealth University School of Medicine, Richmond, VA

 November 10, 2018

 AMSA is committed to developing medical-trainee activists that use their voices to challenge the status quo and advocate for policies that provide our patients with better health outcomes.
-We are seeking 30 medical students interested in becoming instruments of social change in their communities.
+We are seeking 30 health professional students interested in becoming instruments of social change in their communities.
 The Advocacy Leadership Summit will be a training ground for students that want to develop knowledge and skill in organized medicine.
 This summit will deliver keynote lectures and small-group training in the fundamentals of advocacy and coalition building.